equinor/git-introduction/README.md

    change it in the bottom parts.
 Merge.
 1. Create a new branch, change the same parts in both master and the new branch.
    Merge and resolve conflicts.
+1. Create a different branch, make a commit, go back to master and `cherry-pick` the commit in.
 1. Read the manual entry for `git rebase`.
 1. Python exercise:  Create a file `cc.py` with the following content